KentonWan/gruscery-list/README.md

 ```

-Also decide whether you will use `yarn` or `npm` as my preference is `npm` and what the app was built on.
+Also decide whether you will use `yarn` or `npm`.
+My preference is `npm` and what the app was built on.

 ### Prerequisites